trisulnsm/stasis-blog-template/README.md

 Creating a post
 ----------------

-# Create a subdirectory under /blog/my-third-post
+- Create a subdirectory under /blog/my-third-post
-# Create a file called post.html.textile within that directory
+- Write and save your post in post.html.textile within that directory
-# You can optionally create an images subdirectory for each post to hold the media
+- You can optionally create an images subdirectory for each post to hold the media

 Type

     stasis

 Now your new blog post is ready under the public directory.

 How
 ----

+This framework follows a simple set of rules that allow you to write blog posts without worrying about metadata.

-# The directory name will be the permalink URL
+- The directory name will be the permalink URL
-# The file modification time will be the published date
+- The file modification time will be the published date
-# The linux user who created the file will be the author
+- The linux user who created the file will be the author
-# An index of posts is automatically created
+- An index of posts is automatically created
-# A list of most recent blog posts is also automatically created
+- A list of most recent blog posts is also automatically created
-# A front page contains the most recent blog posts
+- A front page contains the most recent blog posts

 Ruby
 ----